Isothermal Battery Calorimeters

 Maximum Constant Heat Generation (W) | 50 | 150 | 4,000 |

-The IBCs' capabilities make it possible for battery developers to predict thermal performance before installing batteries in vehicles.
+The IBCs enable battery developers to understand thermal performance and loads before deploying these batteries.
 Manufacturers use these metrics to compare battery performance to industry averages, troubleshoot thermal issues, and fine-tune designs.

-NREL in partnership with NETSCH Instrument North America and with support from the U.S. Department of Energy is using IBCs to help industry design better thermal management systems for EDV battery cells, modules, and packs.
-The U.S. Advanced Battery Consortium (USABC) and its partners rely on NREL for precise measurement of energy storage devices' heat generation and efficiency under different states of charge, power profiles, and temperatures.
+The U.S. Department of Energy, the U.S. Advanced Battery Consortium, and their partners rely on NREL for precise measurement of energy storage devices' heat generation and efficiency under different states of charge, power profiles, and temperatures.

-For more details on the IBCs, see the fact sheet.
+For more details on the IBCs, see the Isothermal Battery Calorimeters fact sheet.

 Contact